salma-emara/aps105-book/textbook/chapters/chapter07-arrays/arrays-functions.md

 # How do we pass an array to a function?

 To pass an array to a function, all what you need to do is pass the pointer to the first element of the array.
 For example, in the following code skeleton, we show how do we pass an array to a function.

 **Code Skeleton**
 {{code_runner_header}}
 <code-runner language="c" highlight-lines="2 6 9">
-#include <stdio.h>
+#include &lt;stdio.h&gt;
 double f(int []);
 <br>
 int main(void){
   int x[3] = {1, 7, 3};
   double result = f(x);
   return 0;
 }
 double f(int list[]){
   //statements;
 }
 </code-runner>